-I am a PhD candidate in Economics at Johns Hopkins University.
+I am a Job Market Candidate in Economics at Johns Hopkins University.
+I will attend the AEA and EJME Meetings online in 2022-2023.

 Before starting my PhD, I held several positions at the Peterson Institute for International Economics, the International Monetary Fund, and the Banque de France.